geekysatbir/paper-id649/README.md

-# Research Paper - ID 649
+# MLOps Pipeline - Research Paper

 ## Publication Details
-This repository contains the camera-ready version of the research paper (ID 649).
+This repository contains the research paper on MLOps Pipeline.

 ## Abstract
 [To be updated with paper abstract]